Understanding Workload Identities in Identity Management

 So, why should you even care about workload Identity and Access Management (wiam)?
 Well, picture this: you wouldn't leave your house unlocked, right?
 Same goes for your apps.

 - Security is key: WIAM restricts access, which keeps bad actors from wandering around your systems if, say, one service gets hacked.
+By limiting what a compromised service can do, you contain the damage.

 - it's all about Zero Trust, you know?
 Trust nothing, verify everything.
 WIAM fits right into that model.